 Vehicle License Fees

-Until 2015, vehicle license fees of $20 or less could be imposed without voter approval, but 2ESSB 5987 increased the allowable nonvoted vehicle license fee up to a $50 maximum.
-However, a TBD may only impose a nonvoted vehicle license fee above $20 as follows:
+A TBD may impose a nonvoted vehicle license fee up to $20 at any time, but a TBD may only impose a nonvoted vehicle license fee above $20 as follows:

 - Up to $40, but only if a $20 fee has been in effect for at least 24 months.